 Bartol Research Institute.
-The Bartol Research Institute, endowed by Henry Bartol, is a nonprofit organization that conducts research on various aspects of physics and astronomy.
+The Bartol Research Institute, endowed by Henry Bartol, is a nonprofit organization that conducts research on various aspects of physics, astrophysics and astronomy.
 Current projects include research on cosmic rays, the interplanetary medium, planetary magnetic fields, condensed matter physics, solar and stellar physics and nuclear physics.
 In addition to its laboratories on the Newark campus, Bartol operates experimental facilities in Antarctica, the Canary Islands, Greenland and northern Canada.
+Bartol also administers The NASA Space Grant College Program, a consortium of nine institutions of higher learning in the region.
 For information on undergraduate research opportunities, call (302) 831-8116.